aclandmark/Floating-point-display-for-UNO/README.md

 The display will consist of two 4 digit 7 segment led displays.
 For maximum brightness each segment will be individually controlled using a pulsed signal.
 Brighness will be controlled by increasing the mark space ratio of this signal.
-The mark space ratio will be controlled using a potentiometer on one of the analog tp digital ports.
+The mark space ratio will be controlled using a potentiometer on one of the analog to digital ports.

 The 8 digits require 8 x 7 IO pins plus 7 more for the decimal point making a total of 63.